Audio News from Archaeologica

 The news of the week in audio, for many years compiled and written by the late Michelle Hilling of Archaeologica, is now the product of our dedicated volunteer team.
 Read by Laura Pettigrew, the Audio News is compiled from Archaeologica’s daily news updates.
 The musical interludes are original compositions by Anthony Pettigrew.

 * Podcast Information: To listen to the Audio News podcast (mp3) file directly, left-click on the mp3 link and your default player will play it.
 To download that file for later listening, right-click on the link, then select “Save Target As” and choose the folder where you want the file to go.
-To subscribe to our podcast on iTunes or see a listing of weekly archived programs, go to the iTunes Audio.

 : Windows Media Player

-Copyright 2001-2016 by Archaeologica and Archaeological Legacy Institute
+Copyright 2001-2019 by Archaeologica and Archaeological Legacy Institute